 The President of Sweet Home Community Foundation is Robert Burford.
 In July 2013, Bob retired of Chief of the Sweet Home Police Department after 27 years of service with the City.
 Bob is an original member of the SCHF Board since its inception.

 The Vice President of Sweet Home Community Foundation is Timothy McQueary.
 Tim is a retired Wah Chang department manager, and a former Mayor of the City of Sweet Home, Oregon.
 Tim also serves a volunteer with many other organizations.
 Tim is also an original member of SHCF Board.

 The Treasurer for Sweet Home Community Foundation is Jennifer Hill.
 Jennifer is employed at Holley Christian Church as an Administrator and also volunteers there in her free time.

 The Board Secretary for Sweet Home Community Foundation is Wendy Younger.
-Wendy grew up in Sweet Home and worked for the City of Sweet Home for 9 years.
-Wendy currently works with the Linn-Benton Housing Authority serving low-income families who are working to build assets and move off of public assistance.
+Wendy grew up in Sweet Home and works with the Linn-Benton Housing Authority helping low-income families to build assets and move off of public assistance.

 Gina Riley, Community Services Officer with Sweet Home Police Department.
-Gina is an active community volunteer and former President of Kiwanis Club of SH
+Gina is an active community volunteer with several organizations and former President of Kiwanis Club of SH.

 Kim Seiber, licensed Real Estate Broker and rental agent with Ames Creek Reality in Sweet Home.

-Kristie Stockman, former branch manager for Key Bank in Sweet Home.
+Kristie Stockman, former branch manager for Key Bank in Sweet Home currently Manages affordable housing units in Sweet Home.
 She has always been involved in the community and has been the treasurer of the Sweet Home Rotary Club.

 The Sweet Home Community Foundation (SHCF) allows up to 15 Board Members and we are looking for new board members.
 Email email@example.com for a Board application and to find out what it takes to be a member of our Board.